2009–10 Liverpool F.C. season: League Cup

 The draw for the 3rd round was made on 29 August 2009.
 Liverpool were drawn away to Leeds United.
 The League One side raised their game for the occasion, and Elland Road saw a bumper 38,168 crowd.
 Leeds more than matched Liverpool throughout the first half, and had a Luciano Becchio effort ruled out for offside; however, Liverpool showed their defensive mettle.
-They scored the game's only goal on 66 minutes, when Javier Mascherano's cross-cum-shot was trapped excellently by David N'Gog, who turned and finished expertly past goalkeeper Shane Higgs.
+They scored the game's only goal on 66 minutes, when Javier Mascherano's cross-cum-shot was trapped excellently by David Ngog, who turned and finished expertly past goalkeeper Shane Higgs.

 Liverpool received a tricky away fixture to Arsenal for the fourth round.
 The Reds fielded a weakened side, but still managed to match Arsenal's youngsters.
 Philipp Degen had an early chance on 14 minutes, which he failed to put away.
 Arsenal punished this five minutes later.
 Andriy Voronin failed to clear, and was dispossessed by Mérida, who turned and smacked the ball from 25 yards, which flew past Diego Cavalieri.
 Liverpool's Emiliano Insúa levelled the scores with an even better strike on 26 minutes.
-The ball ricocheted off David N'Gog, and the ball sat up for the young Argentinean to smash a dipping shot over Łukasz Fabiański.
+The ball ricocheted off David Ngog, and the ball sat up for the young Argentinean to smash a dipping shot over Łukasz Fabiański.
 Both teams were evenly matched for the rest of the first half.
 Five minutes into the second half, Nicklas Bendtner put Arsenal back into the lead, when he guided the ball into the roof of the net from close range.
 Liverpool failed to rouse themselves to react, and despite the introduction of Alberto Aquilani with 15 minutes to go, the visitors could not find the equaliser, and thus were eliminated from the competition.
 This was the fifth consecutive year that Liverpool had been knocked out at this stage in the capital, and completed a North London double over the Merseyside clubs, following Tottenham Hotspur's 2–0 victory over Everton the previous night.